 And then … mid-way … the flux phase – “maybe you could add x,” “what if we change y?” “how about putting it here rather than there?” – where what was settled moves out, and chrome and change move in.

 Remind them of the goals.
 Be pragmatic.
-Be explicit about changes, add time or subtract an equivalent effort, and always standing together in front of the schedule.
+Be explicit about changes, add time or subtract an equivalent effort, and always – always – shoulder-to-shoulder in front of the schedule.

-Skippy strategy: Be flexible, yes, and keep the process honest.
+Skippy strategy: Reality demands flexibility whilst keeping the process honest.

 Get a daily nudge by subscribing to email updates.